 You had a fight, but even though the fight is over you are now left feeling raw, distance, and uncertain.
 Every couple fights.
 Fights and disagreements are a normal part of relationships, but what makes the difference in a relationship that flourishes vs. one that flounders is their ability to repair and make up after a fight.
-So how can you make up and repair effectively after a fight?
+So how can you make up, resolve conflict, and repair effectively after a fight?

 Don’t Pretend It Didn’t Happen: You know, you wake up the next morning and life goes on as usual without mention of the night before.
 The problem with this is that those feelings from the night before get buried rather than resolved.
 This leads to resentment and to future fights that are fueled and intensified by these unresolved feelings.